 - Example: Johnny Kimm, JD ’00, said Las Vegas, Nev., had the largest alumni population.

 - Example: Carmen Anthony, BS ’06, is an English teacher in Tempe, Ariz.

 Include appropriate information applicable to the student after the name of the student is listed. (freshman-senior, major, hometown*)

-Example: Richey Edwards, a second-year mathematics major from Cleveland, Ohio, earned a first-place finish in the competition.
+- Example: Richey Edwards, a sophomore mathematics major from Boise, Idaho, earned a first-place finish in the competition.

 While it is not necessary to always include all three pieces of information, this is the proper format to use when you do.

 With pharmacy students, DO NOT use P-1, P-2, P-3, P-4, P-5, P-6.
 Write out the class year accompanied by the word "pharmacy" after the name of the student.

 - Example: Karla Fayce, a first-year pharmacy major from Salt Lake City, Utah, enjoyed the event.

 With law students, use "first-year law student," "second-year law student" or "third-year law student."

 - Correct: Jonathan Powers, a second-year law student, attended the awards banquet.